-The controlling shareholder of the Group is Mr. Fei Zheng Xiang.
+The controlling shareholder of the Group is Mr. Fei Zhengxiang.

-2. APPLICATION OF NEW AND AMENDMENTS TO INTERNATIONAL FINANCIAL REPORTING STANDARDS ("IFRSs")
+2. APPLICATION OF NEW AND AMENDMENTS TO IFRS ACCOUNTING STANDARDS

-New and amendments to IFRSs that are mandatorily effective for the current year
+Amendments to IFRS Accounting Standards that are mandatorily effective for the current year

-In the current year, the Group has applied the following new and amendments to IFRSs issued by the International Accounting Standards Board (the "IASB") for the first time, which are mandatorily effective for the Group's annual period beginning on 1 January 2023 for the preparation of the consolidated financial statements:
+In the current year, the Group has applied the following amendments to IFRS Accounting Standards issued by the International Accounting Standards Board (the "IASB") for the first time, which are mandatorily effective for the Group's annual period beginning on 1 January 2024 for the preparation of the consolidated financial statements: